Sunday 26th April 2015

-Ben and I had built up a pretty good relationship during the 2 Primal Events I had taken part in, but it certainly wasn’t at the stage where he would call me up for a ‘chat’.
+Ben and I had built up a pretty good relationship during the 2 Primal Events I had taken part in, but we certainly wasn’t at the stage where he would call me up for a ‘chat’.

 Cutting straight to the point, he asked me what I was doing during Christmas 2016.